Crossbow-js/crossbow.github.io/_src/docs/sub-tasks.md

 ---

 We've seen so much already and for most users you may already have enough information now to understand what Crossbow can do for you and why you should switch to it.

-We need to get into some of the more advanced features now and we'll kick it off with [Running Tasks in Parallel](/docs/running-tasks-in-parallel)
+We're far from done though, next we'll get into some of the more advanced features, starting with [Running Tasks in Parallel](/docs/running-tasks-in-parallel)